bonhamdaniel/java-network-programming/source-parsing/README.md

 		manual inspection performed outside the program on URL sources.
 All manual inspections matched up with the program results.
-		The fourth test case tests the program when provided with an invalid URL, while the fifth shows the result if both arguments are not provided atthe command line.
+		The fourth test case tests the program when provided with an invalid URL, while the fifth shows the result if both arguments are not provided at the command line.
 		These were included as very minimal error handling tests.